WatheqAlshowaiter/backup-tables/README.md

 - [All Contributors](../../contributors)

-And a special thanks to [Mohamed Ahmed](https://www.facebook.com/thkingcreative) for the logo ✨
+And a special thanks to [The King Creative](https://www.facebook.com/thkingcreative) for the logo ✨

 ## License